hamer0/minimicon/README.md

 </p>

 ## Usage
-Go to the site and click on an icon to copy it to the clipboard.
+Icons can be easily copied from [minimicon.com](http://minimicon.com).
+Click on an icon to copy it to the clipboard.

 Alternatively, you can download the whole collection of icons from the [svg directory](./svg)

 ## License
 The icons in this repository are licensed under the MIT License.
 You can find the full text of the license in the [LICENSE file](./LICENSE).